FrameworkComputer/linux-docs/Ubuntu24.04LTS-Setup-Intel-Core-Ultra-Series-1.md

 # This is for Intel® Core™ Ultra Series 1 Framework Laptop 13 ONLY.

 #### Requires kernel 6.8.0-40 or better.
 Officially supporting from Ubuntu 24.04.1
-Please use the **"Get everything updated"** section below if you are on standard Ubuntu 24.04 without the the dot 1.
+Please use the **"Get everything updated"** section below if you are on standard Ubuntu 24.04 without the the "dot 1 release."

 ## This will: